 Local and Wider Community Outreach

 Local and Wider Community Outreach Parish Tithing: St. James tithes 6% of the general collection to the poor through local, national, and international organizations with emphasis on local charities.
 We tithe to about 60 charities that feed, clothe, shelter, heal, train, or advocate for those in need.
-Contact Ed Laird at 262-255-3225.
 Priority Community Relationships: In addition to tithing, Human Concerns focuses on 6 programs, to foster a closer physical relationship between St. James parishioners and those people in need.
 Particular awareness, education and involvement are promoted for the following: Milwaukee: St Bens Meal program, Repairers of the Breach, Waukesha: Hebron House of Hospitality Interfaith Senior Programs, Sussex: St. James-St. Vincent DePaul Program, Sussex Area Outreach Programs.
 To get involved with these programs contact St. James Parish at 262-251-3944.

 Mini Work Camp